 The LoRaWAN network allows the SensorNode device to communicate over long range and have long battery life.
-The SensorNode covers 868MHz and 915MHz global regions.
+The SensorNode supports LoRaWAN all global regions across 866-928MHz:

 The internal ISM band antenna provides for convenient installation and reliability.

 The SensorNode comes in an IP67 rated housing (waterproof) that is UV stable and is large enough to accomodate the PCB, batteries and wiring.

 For operation in extreme temperatures the device must be fitted with Lithium batteries

 The SensorNode is ultra-low power and is designed to run off a set of 3 x 1.5V Alkaline or Lithium batteries.
 The off the shelf batteries are low cost and readily available.

 It can also be powered by a USB 5V wall socket if permanently installed in a location with power.